One Home, Two Generations: The Rise of Modular Bigenerational Homes

 Homme regardant un Ipad

-1. Assess your family’s needs and financial resources.
+1. Assess your family’s needs and your financial capacity.

-3. Explore multigenerational financing options with a financial advisor or your bank.
+3. Explore multigenerational financing options with an advisor or your financial institution.

-4. Meet with a ProFab expert to design a factory‑built home tailored to your needs, and plan smart features like soundproofing, separate entrances, and accessibility for all.
+4. Meet with a ProFab expert to design a well‑thought‑out manufactured home, including separate entrances, soundproofing, and adapted features.

 couple signant des un contrats avec un conseiller